Writing Guardrails with Really

 REQUIRE bucket IN CONTEXT bucket_list

-You can use EVERY, SOME and NO with CONTEXT on the left-hand side within WHEN.
+You can use quantifiers like EVERY, SOME and NO with CONTEXT on the left-hand side, within WHEN.
+The two REQUIRE statements of the following guardrail are equivalent:

 WHEN aws_s3_bucket AND CONTEXT environment = "prod"